kidkych/smplifyx-and-openpose-containers/README.md

 ## Usage

 Once you have made sure you meet the prerequisites listed above you can clone the repo.
-Once you have the repo, you must download the pretrained weights from [here](https://smpl-x.is.tue.mpg.de/downloads).
-You will need to download the SMPL-X model, the VPoser model, and the Homogenus model.
+Once you have the repo, you must download the pretrained weights from [here](https://smpl-x.is.tue.mpg.de/downloads), you must make an account on the site first.
+You will need to download the
+SMPL-X model, the VPoser model, and the Homogenus model.
 You will also need the `smplx_parts_segm.pkl` model from [here](https://owncloud.tuebingen.mpg.de/index.php/s/MWnr8Kso4K8T8at).
 The structure of the directory should look as
 follows: